ae5n/vdc-coord-revit/README.md

 # Deploy to Revit (installs to %APPDATA%\Autodesk\Revit\Addins\2025)
 .\deploy.ps1

-# For different Revit version:
+# For different Revit version (auto-resolves API dir if using the default install path):
 .\deploy.ps1 -RevitYear 2024

+# Explicit API folder (when Revit lives in a custom location):
+.\deploy.ps1 -RevitYear 2024 -ApiDir "D:\Apps\Autodesk\Revit 2024"
 ```

 ---